Mpriynka/GearGuard/README.md

 1.  **Reporting an Issue**: Log in as an Employee, click "Report Issue" on the dashboard, fill in the subject and equipment.
 2.  **Assigning Work**: Log in as a Manager, open a "New" request, and assign it to a Technician/Team.
 3.  **Completing a Job**: Log in as a Technician, start the job, and mark it as "Repaired" when finished.

-## 📝 License

-This project is proprietary and confidential.